ynshung/better-yt-shorts/README.md

 ### Translation

 Know multiple languages?
 Help translate the extension so we can have a reach worldwide!
 See the list of supported locales [here](https://developer.chrome.com/docs/extensions/reference/api/i18n#locales).
-You can translate the extension itself or the store listing description which is under the `store-desc/` directory.

 #### For beginners